Edinburgh-Stingers-IHC/constitution/README.md

 The Head Coach is responsible for training plans, player safety, and game strategies as described in this section.
 The Head Coach may identify, select, encourage and enable suitable members to assist in on‑ice training activities.
 The Head Coach will provide an overview of the season past and any recommendations for the coming season in terms of strategic improvements at the AGM (advisory, non‑voting).

 **4.1.6 Fixture Secretary**
-Fixture Secretary is a non-executive position but is a required position under the rules of affiliation to SIH.
+Fixture Secretary is a required position under the rules of affiliation to SIH.
 The Fixture Secretary shall be responsible for all arrangements and organization regarding inter-club games, including ice time, referees and passing game details / data / reports to the SIH.
-The Fixture Secretary may be a serving member of the Board without detriment to Constitution 4 Para.
-3.

 **4.1.7 Committee Members**
 Each member of the Management Team has one vote on Management Team matters.
 Each member of the Board has one vote on Board matters.
 The Chair has a casting vote in the Board in case of a tie.
 Members are responsible for representing the Club within the remit of their respective body.